-Our headquarter is located at Wujiaochang commercial district in Shanghai.
-We lease and occupy office buildings with an aggregate floor area of approximately 139,000 square meters.
+Our headquarters is located at Wujiaochang commercial district in Shanghai.
+We lease and occupy office buildings with an aggregate floor area of approximately 104,000 square meters.
 A substantial majority of our employees are based at our headquarters in Shanghai.
 Our servers and network facilities for internal administrative functions are located at our headquarters.
 We have sales and marketing, and anime production personnel at our regional offices in Beijing and Tokyo.
-We lease and occupy approximately 8,500 square meters of office space in Beijing, approximately 6,500 square meters of office space in Guangzhou and approximately 1,300 square meters of office space in Tokyo.
+We lease and occupy approximately 5,100 square meters of office space in Beijing, approximately 5,700 square meters of office space in Chengdu and approximately 700 square meters of office space in Tokyo.
 These leases vary in duration from one to four years.

-In 2020, we established the Entity in Shanghai, China together with Wangfu, an independent third party, and the Management Entities, to acquire the land use rights for a parcel of land in Shanghai.
-We hold 30.01% of the shares of the Entity, Wangfu holds 45.0%, and the Management Entities collectively hold the remaining 24.99% of the shares.
+In 2020, we established an entity together with two entities each controlled by Mr. Rui Chen and Ms. Ni Li, and an independent third party to acquire the land use rights for a parcel of land in Shanghai.
+We hold 30.01% of the shares of this entity.
 The total investment for the acquisition of land use rights is approximately RMB9.0 billion.
-As of the date of this annual report, the Entity has obtained the land use rights and we have paid RMB2.8 billion to fund the acquisition of land use rights, including interest-bearing guaranteed loans of RMB1.3 billion in principal.
+As of the date of this annual report, this entity has obtained the land use rights and we have paid RMB2.8 billion to fund the acquisition of land use rights, including interest-bearing guaranteed loans of RMB1.3 billion in principal.
 For a detailed description of these loans, see "Item 7.
-Major Shareholders and Related Party Transactions-B. Related Party Transactions."
-The Entity estimates the construction of certain buildings on such parcel of land to commence in 2023 and to complete by approximately 2026.
-We may use space in such building as our office space following the completion of the Construction Project.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Other Related Party Transactions."
+Construction of certain buildings on this parcel of land has commenced and is expected to complete by approximately 2026.
+We may use space in one of the buildings as our office space following the completion of this construction project.